Ground-source heat pump boiler (GSHPB)

 Composed variants

-Usage patterns for the three variants are identical to ASHPB’s — see Air-source heat pump boiler (ASHPB) for full STC preheat and PV + ESS examples.
-Only the base class swaps; the schedules and routing are unchanged.
+Usage patterns for the tank-side variants follow the same demand-side composition pattern as the air-source boiler family — see Air-source heat pump boiler (ASHPB) for full STC preheat and PV + ESS examples.
+The ground-side STC variants route collected solar heat into the borehole field instead of, or in exclusive alternation with, the tank.

 The standalone GSHPB: borehole-field g-function source, R32 cycle, DHW tank charge.